ArdentLabs/bootcamp-fall-2017/week2/README.md

 ```

 You may have noticed a nasty-looking addition to our constructor: `bind`.
-When we initially create a new method, it won't have access to the special
+When we initially create a new method, it won't have access to the `this`
-`this` object.
-This is where `bind` comes in, it *binds* the special `this`
+object.
+When we write in the `bind` function, it *binds* the special `this`
-object of your class to a function of your choice.
+object of your class to the function it is passed.

 Binding is a pain in the neck.
-Luckily, we can avoid some of that pain by taking
+Luckily, we can avoid this clumsy syntax by taking
-advantage of ES7's *instance properties* and ES6's *fat arrow functions*.
+advantage of ES6's *fat arrow functions* and ES7's *instance properties* (since
+all member functions are technically stored in variables).

 ```js
 class Animal {